 Borrow Reading Kits

-The reading kits offered by the Center can be borrowed by anyone living in Alaska.
+The reading kits offered by Ready to Read Alaska can be borrowed by anyone living in Alaska.
 There are six different kinds of kits available.

 For families living in a community with no library (or no state funding for their libraries), you may be eligible for Alaska Mail Services.
 This service may also be available to persons living in remote areas but with mailing addresses in towns whose libraries receive state funds.
 Once you are signed up with Alaska Mail Services, you will be able to request one of our kits.